Ankle Soccer Injuries – Complete Guide (2025)

 1. Ankle Sprains

-Description: Ankle sprains occur when the ligaments around the ankle are stretched or torn.
+Ankle sprains occur when the ligaments around the ankle are stretched or torn.
 This usually happens when the foot twists or rolls beyond its normal range of motion.

 Common Causes: